8000 Investigations and Assessments

 When the APS specialist is unable to make contact with the client because APS suspects he or she has moved or his or her current location is unknown, the APS specialist does the following before closing the case:

-• Attempts at least two additional face-to-face contacts with the client, if the specialist obtains other locating information.
+- Attempts at least one additional face-to-face contacts with the client, if the specialist obtains other locating information.

 See: